-5. Black Hill Cemetery
+5. Relish the stars from Black Hill Cemetery

 If you want to add extra atmosphere to your night out under the stars, this old cemetery on Quarry Road is a great place to see the night sky because it’s in the middle of nowhere.

 Wherever you decide to set up, don’t forget to check the weather forecast, especially for cloud cover, before heading out.

 Depending on where you are, be aware that many native animals are active at night, so look out for wombats, emus and kangaroos.